I’ve had a sneaking suspicion about this since I started watching Houseki no Kuni. Admittedly, I was late to the party and began

 As for me, I couldn’t shake the feeling that the Lunarian sunspots reminded me of something right from the very start.

 And then I gave in and looked into it.
 Turns out my hunches were right.
 The Lunarians sort of resembled Buddhist imagery.
 I wish I could be more specific, but I am not Buddhist (although my father’s side of the family is).
 There’s just a shared vibe, I guess.
 The clothing, the accessories.
 The music, too, that played whenever they showed on-screen.

 There’s definitely more to it and there are some very clever reasons regarding why the Lunarians look like this.
 To elaborate further would be venturing into spoilers territory, however.

-I know most people have stopped griping about this, but early on it seems like many people were complaining about how Phos was losing bits and pieces of herself only to have her parts replaced with other material.
+I know most people have stopped griping about this, but early on it seems like many people were complaining about how Phos was losing bits and pieces of herself only to have their parts replaced with other materials.
 It’s not meaningless and is actually a reference to the Seven Treasures of the Lotus Sutra.

 If you’re too lazy to click on the link, let me break down for you.